Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 | A           |2            |25            |
 | B           |3            |40            |

+#### Interpretation:

+This query calculates how much each member spent and the total number of items they purchased before joining.

+#### Output:

+A purchased 2 items for $25, B purchased 3 items for $40.

+#### Business Insight:

+Understanding spending habits before membership can inform marketing strategies to retain customers and encourage them to join loyalty programs.

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 ```sql
 SELECT